sebanc/brunch/README.md

 ```
 16. Reboot your computer when requested and boot again from USB flash drive / SD card.
 You can now start using ChromeOS.

-### Dual Boot ChromeOS from your HDD
+### Dual Boot ChromeOS with Windows on your HDD

 1. Make sure you have a NTFS partition with at least 14gb of free space available and no BitLocker encryption or create one (refer to online resources).
-2. Make a ChromeOS USB flashdrive / SD card (see above) and boot it.
+2. Make a Brunch USB flashdrive / SD card (see above) and boot it.
 3. Open the ChromeOS shell (CTRL+ALT+T and enter `shell` at the invite).
+4. Identify the partition you intend to use for Brunch, you can run `lsblk -e7` to see your disks and identify the right one.
+(If you have not made a partition yet, make one before continuing.)
-4. Mount the unencrypted ext4 or NTFS partition on which we will create the disk image to boot from:
+5. Mount the unencrypted ext4 or NTFS partition on which we will create the disk image to boot from:
 ```
 mkdir -p ~/tmpmount
 sudo mount < the destination partition (ext4 or ntfs) which will contain the disk image > ~/tmpmount
 ```
-5. Create the ChromeOS disk image:
+6. Create the ChromeOS disk image:
 ```
 sudo bash chromeos-install -dst ~/tmpmount/chromeos.img -s < size you want to give to your chromeos install in GB (system partitions will take around 10GB, the rest will be for your data) >
 ```
-6. Copy the GRUB configuration which is displayed in the terminal (select it and CTRL+SHIFT+C).
+7. Copy the GRUB configuration which is displayed in the terminal (select it and CTRL+SHIFT+C).
-7. Run `sudo nano ~/tmpmount/chromeos.grub.txt` and paste the config there (CTRL°SHIFT+V to paste and then CTRL-X to exit)
+8. Run `sudo nano ~/tmpmount/chromeos.grub.txt` and paste the config there (CTRL°SHIFT+V to paste and then CTRL-X to exit)
-8. Unmount the destination partition
+9. Unmount the destination partition
 ```
 sudo umount ~/tmpmount
 ```
-9. Reboot to Windows, Install grub 2 win (https://sourceforge.net/projects/grub2win/) and launch the application.
+10. Reboot to Windows, Install grub 2 win (https://sourceforge.net/projects/grub2win/) and launch the application.
-10. Click on `Manage Boot Menu` button, then `Add A New Entry`.
+11. Click on `Manage Boot Menu` button, then `Add A New Entry`.
-11. Select `submenu` in the 'Type' section and input "Chrome OS" as title.
+12. Select `submenu` in the 'Type' section and input "Chrome OS" as title.
-12. Now, click `Edit Custom Code` this will open a text file.
+13. Now, click `Edit Custom Code` this will open a text file.
 Open the chromeos.grub.txt file we saved in step 7 and copy the grub configuration in grub2win.
 #### Then remove the "rmmod tpm" line.
-13. Click `Ok` and `apply` (It won't save your entry unless you click `ok` and `apply`)
+14. Click `Ok` and `apply` (It won't save your entry unless you click `ok` and `apply`)
-14. Important: Disable "Fast startup" in Windows (refer to online resources).
+15. Important: Disable "Fast startup" in Windows (refer to online resources).
-15. Reboot.
+16. Reboot.
-16. The GRUB-2 win menu should appear, select "ChromeOS".
+17. The GRUB-2 win menu should appear, select "ChromeOS".
 Brunch will be rebuilt on first boot so, be patient.
 You should be greeted by ChromeOS startup screen once the process completes.
 You can now start using ChromeOS from your HDD.

-## Install ChromeOS on HDD from ChromeOS
+## Install ChromeOS on HDD from a Brunch USB / SD Card

 1. Boot your ChromeOS USB flash drive / SD card.
 2. Open the ChromeOS shell (CTRL+ALT+T and enter `shell` at the invite)
-3. Identify your HDD device name e.g. /dev/sdX (Be careful here as the installer will erase all data on the target drive)
+3. Identify your HDD device name e.g. /dev/sdX (Be careful here as the installer will erase all data on the target drive) You can run `lsblk -e7` to see your disks and identify the right one.
 4. Install ChromeOS to HDD:
 ```
 sudo chromeos-install -dst < your HDD device. e.g. /dev/sdX >
 ```
-5. Shutdown your computer and remove your ChromeOS USB flash drive / SD card.
+5. Shutdown your computer and remove your Brunch USB flash drive / SD card.

-Note: Even if you boot from GRUB on your HDD, if you have a ChromeOS USB flash drive / SD card inserted, the initramfs will boot from it in priority.
+Note: Even if you boot from GRUB on your HDD, if you have a Brunch USB flash drive / SD card inserted, the initramfs will boot from it in priority.

 The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS.